-In late August and September our home gardens and the local farmer’s markets get flooded with great tomatoes.
+In late August and September, our home gardens and the local farmers’ markets get flooded with great tomatoes.
 This is a glorious time and one that should be fully exploited.
-I look forward to having tomatoes each and every day when they are at their peak knowing that in a few months I just won’t be able to get them.
+I look forward to having tomatoes every day when they are at their peak, knowing that in a few months, I just won’t be able to get them.

-While most pasta dishes call for canned tomatoes (and I’ve put up my share for the winter) I want to celebrate the fresh tomato.
+While most pasta dishes call for canned tomatoes (and I’ve put up my share for the winter), I want to celebrate the fresh tomato.
+Quality canned tomatoes are an essential staple in any kitchen pantry but they cannot always substitute for fresh tomatoes.
 I was intrigued by several recipes that featured fresh tomatoes with pasta.
-The beauty is found in the simplicity but the flavors just didn’t pop enough for me so I set about tweaking the recipe to achieve maximum tomato flavor.
+The beauty is found in the simplicity, but the flavors just didn’t pop enough for me, so I set about tweaking the recipe to achieve maximum tomato flavor.
+In most cases, simple is better — less is more especially when relying on fresh, quality ingredients.

 The first thing I adjusted was the pasta of choice.
-Most every recipe called for angel hair pasta.
+Almost every recipe called for angel hair pasta.
 I hate angel hair pasta!
-It’s void of texture, it over-cooks in a blink of the eye, and it gets overwhelmed by the most delicate sauce.
-Instead I chose bucatini as this offers texture and it absorbs the sauce perfectly.
+It’s void of texture, it overcooks in the blink of an eye, and it gets overwhelmed by the most delicate sauce.
+Instead, I chose bucatini as this offers texture, and it absorbs the sauce perfectly.

 The biggest tweak of all was to reimagine the dish as a hybrid raw and cooked sauce.
 The character of the dish relies on raw, ripe tomatoes that get warmed by the hot, cooked pasta.
-I didn’t want to lose that but I did want to concentrate the tomato flavor and I didn’t want the complimentary ingredients (onion and garlic) to remain raw.
-To get the best of both worlds I sautéed the onion and garlic with red chili flake and then added the collected tomato juice with a bit of white wine and made a quick reduction.
+I didn’t want to lose that, but I did want to concentrate the tomato flavor, and I didn’t want the complementary ingredients (onion and garlic) to remain raw.
+To get the best of both worlds, I sautéed the onion and garlic with red chili flakes and then added the collected tomato juice with a bit of white wine and made a quick reduction.
 Eureka!
-This offered a wonderfully rich but vibrant base for the raw tomatoes and something decadent for the pasta to cling to.
+This offered a wonderfully rich but vibrant base for the raw heirloom tomatoes and something decadent for the pasta to cling to.

 - 5 medium to large heirloom tomatoes (a mixed variety)